awsdocs/aws-lambda-developer-guide/doc_source/configuration-envvars.md

 ------

 Lambda stores environment variables securely by encrypting them at rest\.
-You can [configure Lambda to use a different encryption key](#configuration-envvars-encryption), encrypt environment variable values client\-side, or set environment variables in a AWS CloudFormation with AWS Secrets Manager\.
+You can [configure Lambda to use a different encryption key](#configuration-envvars-encryption), encrypt environment variable values on the client side, or set environment variables in an AWS CloudFormation template with AWS Secrets Manager\.

 **Topics**
 + [Runtime Environment Variables](#configuration-envvars-runtime)